4paradigm/OpenMLDB/docs/en/install_deploy.md

 ## Deploy Standalone Version

 OpenMLDB standalone version needs to deploy a nameserver and a tablet.
 The nameserver is used for table management and metadata storage, and the tablet is used for data storage.
 APIServer is optional.
-If you want to interact with OpenMLDB in http, you need to deploy this module.
+If you want to interact with OpenMLDB using REST APIs, you need to deploy this module.

 **Notice:** It is best to deploy different components in different directories for easy upgrades individually.